 1. Guitar Power

-In nearly all of the vessels that I’ve been with, the guitar is one of the most present instruments.
+In nearly all of the vessels that I’ve been with, the guitar is one of the most popular instruments.
 If you are well acquainted with this and know a lot of songs, you can instigate an atmosphere of fun and joy.

 People began flocking around him and throwing coins in his hat which was lying on the floor.